GichukiM/MindForge/README.md

    - Search bar prominently displayed for users to search for self-development resources.

 2. **Add to Catalogue Sections:**
-   - Enables users to add books, quotes and podcast to our server thus increasing our keywords number and in turn making self development content more accessible.
+   - Should enables users to add books, quotes and podcast to our server thus increasing our keywords number and in turn making self development content more accessible.
    - For Images Links, I would recommend using links from free websites/pinterest.

 3. **Search Sections:**